 - In 1685, the Stuarts held the throne.
 James II of England (James VI Scotland) ruled.
 He was a Catholic and attempted to convert the English to Catholicism.
 This was not at all popular and in the Glorious Revolution of 1688, he was deposed and exiled to France.

 - With the king in exile, James II’s daughter, Mary, and her husband, the Protestant William of Orange, were declared joint sovereigns in 1688.

 - The Jacobites were supporters of the Stuart claim to the throne — Jacobus was Scots for James, and Jacobean was the era referred to as the rule of any of King James’.

-- Following Mary’s rule, her sister Anne succeeded to the throne, but at her death, there was a lack of protestant heirs.
+- Following Mary’s rule, her sister Anne succeeded to the throne, but there was a lack of protestant heirs at her death.
 So, in 1714, the first king from the Hanoverian line (German Royal house) became King George I.

 - George I died in 1727 and was succeeded by another Hanoverian, who became George II.